 It continues as filum terminale internum caudally and finally becomes enclosed within the filum terminale externum and continues to the coccyx.

-Subarachnoid space is quite spacious in lumbar area.
-It is called as the lumbar cistern below L2.
+Subarachnoid space is quite spacious in the lumbar area.
+It is called the lumbar cistern below L2.
 Subarachnoid space contains cerebrospinal fluid.
 Spinal block is given by injecting drugs into this space.
-Lumbar puncture is also done by injecting the needle in this space.
+Lumbar puncture is also done by injecting the needle into this space.

-Brain and spinal cord are two main components of central nervous system and spinal cord functions as reflex center and conduction pathway between the brain and the body.
+Brain and spinal cord are the two main components of the central nervous system.
+The spinal cord functions as a reflex center and conduction pathway between the brain and the body.

 Spinal cord starts below brain stem and terminates as the conus medullaris within the lumbar spinal canal at the lower margin of the L2 vertebra.

-Different levels of spinal cord are responsible for supplying different areas of body and organs.
+Different levels of the spinal cord are responsible for supplying different areas of body and organs.

 Vertebral canal and spinal cord have different growths and different lengths.
 Therefore vertebral and spinal levels are different.